sbdzdz/sebastiandziadzio.github.io/_posts/2017-08-02-vector-space-models.md

 ## From sets to bags
 Our first attempt is very simple, but not completely useless.
 It lets us run boolean queries like "find all documents that contain *spam* and don't contain *sausage*".
-However, we loose a lot of valuable information
+However, by reducing every document to a set of words we loose a lot of information.
+Sure, we can tell if a word occurs in the document, but we don't even know how many times it occured.
+Take the first document as an example:

+{% katex display %}
+\text{spam egg sausage and spam}
+{% endkatex %}

+In our binary model it is simply represented as an unordered set:

+{% katex display %}
+\text{\{spam, egg, and\}}
+{% endkatex %}

 Again, each row of the matrix represents a document and each column corresponds to a term.
 The values are just raw counts of terms in respective documents.
 In the example above, "Emma" contains one occurence of *aardvark* and two occurences of *aardwolf*, but no occurences of *zulu*, while "Alice in Wonderland" features surprisingly many Zulus and no aard-creatures.